Policies

 Will students and parents have access to the Helicopter venue?

-Students will be permitted to practice in the Flight venue during the impound hour; no practice opportunities will be available later in the day, aside from trim flights declared during students' official competition time.
-Coaches, parents and other spectators will not be permitted in the Flight venue during competition or during the morning practice period; they will instead be able to observe competition through the glass windows.
+Students will be permitted to practice in the Helicopter venue during the impound hour; no practice opportunities will be available later in the day, aside from trim flights declared during students' official competition time.
+Coaches, parents and other spectators will not be permitted in the Helicopter venue during competition or during the morning practice period; they will instead be able to observe competition through the glass windows.